Beijing 2022 Winter Olympic Games

 Of the twelve competition venues, six are exisiting and six will be newly built.
 Four competition venues have been inherited from the 2008 Summer Olympics: the National Aquatics Center, the Wukesong Sports Center, the National Indoor Stadium, and the Capital Indoor Stadium.
 Two will be transformed from the Genting Resort Secret Garden in Zhangjiakou: the Genting Snow Park A and the Genting Snow Park B. The other six will be newly constructed.
 The National Speed Skating Oval will be built in downtown Beijing.
 The National Alpine Ski Center and the National Sliding Center will be constructed in Yanqing.
 The Biathlon Center, the Nordic Center Cross Country Venue, and the Nordic Center Ski Jumping Venue will be built in Zhangjiakou.

-The Beijing-Zhangjiakou High Speed Railway will be opened to traffic in 2019.
-The trains will run at a top speed of 217 mph (350 km/h) and will take as little as 50 minutes or so to travel between the two host cities.
+The Beijing-Zhangjiakou High Speed Railway has been put into use by the end of 2019.
+The trains run at a top speed of 217 mph (350 km/h) and take as little as 1 hour - 1hour and 20 minutes to travel between the two host cities.

 Fang Li, the Minister of the Environmental Protection Department for the 2022 Winter Olympic Games Bid Committee, has contended that compared with the level of air quality in 2012, the level of the PM 2.5 will decrease by at least 40% by 2022 as a result of on-going control and management.